 A key issue in previous GFMD Civil Society Days has been the role of migrants and diaspora in the development of both their countries of origin and residence.
-This has included discussions around remitting money, setting up businesses, creating jobs or advocating for policy change.
-This year's Working Session on this theme will focus on best practices and existing initiatives that support diaspora and migrant enterprises, how they contribute to economic development (enterprise development, local investment, etc.), what lessons can be learnt and how to ensure that diaspora entrepreneurship and investment can make maximum social impact in both the country of destination and origin.
+This has included discussions around repatriating money, setting up businesses, creating jobs or advocating for policy change.
+This years' Working Session on this theme will focus on best practices and existing initiatives that support diaspora and migrant enterprises, how they contribute to economic development (enterprise development, local investment, etc.), what lessons can be learnt and how to ensure that diaspora entrepreneurship and investment can have the most positive impact in both the country of destination and origin.